carpentries/amy/docs/template_hierarchy.md

 Additionally there were created widgets to support some of the tedious
 components:
-* `assignment.html` displays a dropdown to change filtering events assigned to specific person (user, unassigned, or no filtering)
+* `assignment.html` displays a dropdown to change filtering events assigned to specific person (user, unassigned, or no filtering),
+* `assignment_modal.html` displays a modal "window" on the page; this window is used to select person assigned to specified object,
 * `pagination.html` displays a neat button groups split with "..." to not show too much pages at once.